mekosteinberg/ray-of-care/schedule.md

 ### Day 2: Tues, Jan 10, '23
 - work on wireframes, this is proving to take a lot of thought and time, the scope of this project is larger than it initially seems
+- Jotting down and planning for my schema/models
 - start watching videos on React-Router, Next.js
+- Debating between using Express/Mongoose/MongoDB and Django/Python/SQL